 You can find detailed heat shrink instructions in the How to shrink fluoropolymer heat shrink article.

-The unique properties of the fluoroplastic dual wall heat shrink sleeving lends its use in any application that requires a high working temperature, non-stick surface, high electrical resistance and chemical resistance.
+The unique properties of the fluoroplastic dual wall heat shrink sleeving lend their use in any applications that require a high working temperature, non-stick surface, high electrical resistance and chemical resistance.
 As such, applications include wires, cable harnesses, connectors and terminals.

 PTFE/ FEP dual wall heat shrink is ideal for encapsulating components, sealing electrical connections and cable terminals, and splicing wires to protect them against moisture, corrosive fluids, chemicals and mechanical exposure.

 The fluoropolymer dual wall heat shrink is also perfect for covering temperature sensors and their fittings and connectors.
 The temperature sensor is encapsulated in FEP, while the termination fitting is covered in PTFE.
 This seals the whole component against any chemicals and stops any ingress.